 While genetics does play a role in hair growth, several other factors also come into play.
 And while there’s no magical formula for instant hair growth, there are steps you can take to boost the health and growth of your hair.

 Eating a healthy diet that includes key nutrients as well as adequate protein is key.
-Using certain products and treatments may promote hair growth, while dialing back on heat treatments and chemical processing can help, too.
+Using certain products and treatments may promote hair growth.
+Dialing back on heat treatments and chemical processing can help, too.

-If you’re concerned about hair loss or have trouble getting your hair to grow, you may want to talk with your doctor about why this may be happening.
+If you’re concerned about hair loss or have trouble getting your hair to grow, you may want to talk with a doctor about why this may be happening.